-Staff: The subject properties are adjacent to lands zoned, Gorge Special Forest (GSF) and Gorge Special Agriculture (GSA).
+Staff: The subject properties are adjacent to lands zoned Gorge Special Forest (GSF) and Gorge Special Agriculture (GSA).
 Based on an aerial photo from 2017, it does not appear that the properties zoned GSF are actively being managed for forest practices (Exhibit B.13).
 Those properties are located in the Thor's Height Replat and are all relatively small in size (i.e. less than 1 acre).
-The predominate land use pattern in the area are single-family dwellings.
+The land use pattern in the area is predominately single-family dwellings.
 The properties to the south along NE Salzman Road and east along E. Larch Mountain Road are zoned GSA.
 Those properties are a mixture of single-family dwellings and agricultural fields.
 The aerial photo appears to indicate that farming practices are occurring on a few of the properties along NE Salzman Road.

-By authorizing the variance, additional mitigation measures to limit the detrimental aspects of having a commercial use located within a zone for farm and forestry uses.
-Those mitigations strategies include the following requirements.
+To authorize the variance to locate the View Point Inn building within the yards additional mitigation measures to limit the detrimental aspects of having a commercial use located within a zone for farm and forestry uses will be required.
+Additionally, the applicant has requested a Road Rules variance for the encroachment of the building within the right of way.
+The road rules variance requirements are discussed in Section 13.